ThFriedrich/lammps_vscode/README.md

 ![Syntax Highlighting](imgs/lammps-lng-anim.gif)

 - Syntax Highlighting for Keywords, Variables and Data Types
-- Keyword list up to date with the Lammps documentation as of June 2020
+- Keyword list up to date with the Lammps documentation as of Juli 2020
 - Keyword Highlighting for LIGGGHTS(R)-PUBLIC scripts supported
 - Folding possible between Markers #[ and #]
 - Recognizes .lmp, .lmps and .lammps file extensions and files beginning with "in."